-U.S. loss carryforwards \$ - N/A State loss carryforwards \$ 101,2 205 2025 - 2036
+U.S. loss carryforwards \$ N/A State loss carryforwards \$ 95,552 2032 - 2038

 The Company's ability to utilize the losses and credits to offset future taxable income may be deferred or limited significantly if the Company were to experience an "ownership change" as defined in section 382 of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, an ownership change will occur if there is a cumulative change in ownership of the Company's stock by "5-percent shareholders" (as defined in the Code) that exceeds 50 percentage points over a rolling three-year period.
-The Company determined that no ownership change has occurred for purposes of Section 382 for the period ended December 31, 2019.
+The Company determined that no ownership change has occurred for purposes of Section 382 for the period ended December 31, 2020.
+It is likely that each of the Company and Topgolf will experience an ownership change as a result of the Topgolf Merger.
+Therefore, the Company's ability to utilize the losses and credits to offset future taxable income may be deferred or limited significantly.